-Who listens, gives recognition in the fastest-effective way.
-Who listens and asks questions, like Hans.
-One question tells the other: "I have a lot to tell, but now tell me.
+Those who listen give recognition in the fastest possible way.
+Whoever listens and asks questions, like Hans.
+One question tells the other person: “I have a lot to tell, but now tell me.
 I listen to you.
-You interest me (the most beautiful form of recognition). "
+You are interested in me (the most beautiful form of recognition). ”

-And exactly at this point reveals why people in technical professions often have problems with small talk (there are exceptions).
-Many tell me in coaching or seminar: "Why should what a supporter tells me be important?
-She has no idea about the technology! "
+And this is exactly where it becomes clear why people in technically oriented professions often have problems with small talk (there are exceptions).
+Many tell me in the coaching or seminar: “Why should what a supporter tells me be important?
+She has no idea about the technology! ”